-Movie classics ‘Cheek to Cheek’; ‘Isn’t It a Lovely Day to be Caught in the Rain’; ‘Top Hat, White Tie and Tails’ stood out among the musical numbers, as did the additional interpolated routines for ‘Let’s Face the Music and Dance’; ‘I’m Putting All My Eggs in One Basket’ and ‘Gentlemen Prefer Blondes’.
+Movie classics ‘Cheek To Cheek‘; ‘Isn’t It A Lovely Day To Be Caught In The Rain’ and ‘Top Hat, White Tie and Tails’ stood out among the musical numbers.
+But so did the additional interpolated routines for ‘Let’s Face the Music and Dance’; ‘I’m Putting All My Eggs In One Basket’ and ‘Gentlemen Prefer Blondes’.

-After a two-week stint at Milton Keynes Theatre, the Company will embark on a 17-week UK tour prior to an anticipated West End transfer in Spring 2012.
-Having had a thoroughly enjoyable evening, I recommend booking your tickets now.
+After a two-week stint at Milton Keynes Theatre, the Top Hat company will embark on a seventeen-week UK tour prior to an anticipated West End transfer in Spring 2012.
+I recommend booking your tickets now.

 Georgina Butler is an editor, a dance writer and a ballet teacher.